 381. A number of adverbs are closely related in meaning to the relative pronouns.
+Thus, in

-Thus, in where is an adverb of place modifying occurred, but it introduces the subordinate clause, and it is connected with town in much the same way in which a relative pronoun is connected with its antecedent.
+The town where the massacre occurred was a frontier settlement, where is an adverb of place modifying occurred, but it introduces the subordinate clause, and it is connected with town in much the same way in which a relative pronoun is connected with its antecedent.
 Indeed, we might substitute for where the phrase in which.
-Similarly, -
+Similarly,-